-Before we rise, can I speak to those of you who haven't been selected for this jury?
-It's unlikely that your services will now be required, but I can't release you quite yet in case any of you are required to take the place of a juror who has been picked.
+Before we adjourn, can I speak to those of you who have not been selected for this jury?
+Whilst it is unlikely that your services will now be required, I cannot release you quite yet in case any of you are required to take the place of a juror who has been picked.
 So, please be patient with us for a little longer.
-When we return after the adjournment I will be able to tell you what the position is.
+When we resume after the adjournment I will be able to tell you what the position is.